MV Joyita: U.S. Navy service in World War II

 In October 1941, two months before the attack on Pearl Harbor, Joyita was acquired by the United States Navy and taken to Pearl Harbor, Hawaii, where she was outfitted as yard patrol boat YP-108.
 The Navy used her to patrol the Big Island of Hawaii until the end of World War II.

 In 1943, she ran aground and was heavily damaged.
 However, the Navy was badly in need of ships; as such, Joyita was repaired.
 At this point, new pipework was made from galvanized iron instead of copper or brass.
 In 1946, the ship was surplus to Navy requirements and most of her equipment was removed.

 Private purchase

 In 1948, Joyita was sold to the firm of Louis Brothers.
 At this point, cork lining was added to the ship's hull along with refrigeration equipment.
 The ship had two Gray Marine diesel engines providing 225 hp, and two extra diesel engines for generators.
-In 1950 William Tavares became the owner; however, he had little use for the vessel, and sold it in 1952 to Dr. Katharine Luomala, a professor at the University of Hawaii.
+In 1950 William Tavares became the owner; however, he had little use for the vessel, and sold it in 1952 to Dr. Katharine Luomala, a professor at the University of Hawaiʻi.
 She chartered the boat to her friend, Captain Thomas H. "Dusty" Miller, a British-born sailor living in Samoa.
 Miller used the ship as a trading and fishing charter boat.